- Point or Flat

 - Practice Makes Perfect

-If this is your first time smoking a brisket, understand that it’s a tough and lengthy process at times and all pitmasters were a beginner at some point.
+If this is your first time smoking a brisket, understand that it’s a tough and lengthy process, and all pitmasters were a beginner at some point.
 Learn from your mistakes and pay attention to what things worked and what things didn’t.
 Your process and technique will only improve with time.

 - Enjoy and Experiment